-As a result of the global response to COVID-19, some Prometric testing centers for the GRE® General Test have temporarily closed their doors, forcing many students to cancel or reschedule their testing date.
-Check the Prometric site to find out the status of your testing center.
+As a result of the global response to COVID-19, some Prometric testing centers for the GRE® General Test temporarily closed their doors, forcing many students to cancel or reschedule their testing date.
+To accommodate these students, ETS introduced an online GRE that could be taken at home.
+While many centers have reopened, some locations remain closed or have limited space and availability, and some students may still have health concerns about taking a test in person.
+In response, the at-home GRE is now a permanent option.

 Eligible students can download the ETS Test Browser on their computer.
 The test will be taken in this browser, which replicates the on-screen experience at testing centers.
 Once the browser is set up, students can register with ProctorU, a service that will provide live proctoring for the exam.

 The online GRE is identical to the standard GRE in format, content, scoring, and on-screen experience.
-It is available 24 hours a day, 7 days a week until October 31st.
+It is available 24 hours a day, 7 days a week.

 To get full details and updates on this situation, be sure to consult the official GRE website.
 For now, let’s address some of the more significant questions.